jerishs8/snoop/README.en.md

   --verbose, -v         When searching for 'username', print detailed
                         verbalization
   --base , -b <path>    Specify another database for search for 'username'
-                        (Local) / In demo version the function is disabled --web-base, -w        Connect to search for 'username' to the updated web_DB (Online)/In demo version the function is disabled --site , -s <site_name>
+                        (Local)/In demo version the function is disabled --web-base, -w        Connect to search for 'username' to the updated web_DB (Online)/In demo version the function is disabled --site , -s <site_name>